 - All of your camping equipment.
 Tents, swags, camp chairs etc • Food & water for 2 days.

-- Meals – Participants to supply 1 Breakfast, 2 lunches.
-Roast dinner supplied by High Country Adventure Tours
+- Meals – Participants to bring food for 2 lunches and snacks.
+Roast dinner and a cooked breakfast supplied by High Country Adventure Tours

-- Sun screen, camera, batteries and or charger, tripod, sunglasses, hat Any daily medications you may need
+- Sun screen, camera, batteries and or charger, tripod, sunglasses, hat and any daily medications you may need

 - Warm clothes

 - Rain coat

 Required setup if bringing your own 4wd

 - All Terrain tyres minimum requirement on all vehicles

 - Vehicles to have front and rear rated recovery points.

 - All vehicles to have high and low range gearing.